Project Management Guide

 The role of a project manager in project management

-A project manager is someone who is responsible for the planning and execution of a project.
+A project manager is someone responsible for the planning and execution of a project.
 Their job is to make sure that a project is completed on time and on budget.
 To do their job well, they must also be very good at managing people.
 The role of the project manager is forever evolving.
-In today’s world, the
+In today‘s world, the skills needed to be an effective project manager is changing as we are confronted with new technology, new today‘s world, a project manager must be not only technically inclined but also open and willing to look for success.

 The role of the project manager is forever evolving.
 In today‘s world, the skills needed to be an effective project manager are changing as we are confronted with new technology, new ways to work, and new methods of communicating.
 In today‘s world, a project manager must be not only technically inclined but also open and willing to look for technical solutions to make their projects a success.
 The skills required for project management are many, but many that most of us already have.
 Here are the fundamental ones: